James M. Symes

-James Miller Symes (July 8, 1897 – August 3, 1976), was the 13th president of the Pennsylvania Railroad.
+James Miller Symes (/sɪmz/ simz; July 8, 1897 – August 3, 1976), was the 13th president of the Pennsylvania Railroad.

 Family

-Symes (pronounced /sɪmz/ simz) was born in Glen Osborne, Pennsylvania.
+Symes was born in Glen Osborne, Pennsylvania.
 He was the son of Frank H. and Clara (Heckert) Symes and graduated from high school in Sewickley, Pennsylvania.
 His later rise to prominence with the Pennsylvania earned him honorary college degrees from Waynesburg, Duquesne, Ursinus, Trinity, Marietta and Ohio.
 On September 27, 1919, he married Fern Elizabeth Dick; they had one daughter, Jeanne Doris.

 On the Standard Railroad of the World

 Symes joined the Pennsylvania Railroad as a clerk in 1916.
 One of the earliest—and largest railroads in the United States—the Pennsylvania began styling itself the "Standard Railroad of the World" the same year James Symes went to work for the company.
 One of the largest railroads, it was also one of the largest business concerns in the U.S. It bought and carried miles of steel rails, bought and carried millions of tons of anthracite coal, carried more tonnage and earned more income than almost any other road in the nation.
 Symes was rapidly promoted through the World War One era and the era of nationalization under the U.S. Railroad Administration from car tracer, car distributor and statistician, moving from Pennsylvania to the general superintendent's office in Cleveland, Ohio.

 In 1923, he was appointed freight movement director for the Pennsy's Central Region, with headquarters in Pittsburgh, Pennsylvania.
 He then apprenticed to the road's general manager in Chicago, Illinois, from 1927 to 1928.
 Following this posting, he was appointed superintendent for passenger transportation on the western half of the Pennsy system, again headquartered in Chicago.
 In 1934 he went to the road's headquarters in Philadelphia, Pennsylvania, as chief of freight transportation.

 In 1935, he was lent out to the Association of American Railroads for a four-year period, serving as vice-president, operations and maintenance, for the industrial association of American's largest systems.
 He worked out of the AAR's headquarters in Washington, D.C.
 He returned to the Pennsy in 1939 as general manager for the Western Region at Chicago.
 In the 1940s and early 1950s, Symes was promoted into the top operational positions on the Pennsylvania.
 These were vice-president at Chicago (1942–46), deputy vice-president for operations at Philadelphia (1946–47), vice president, operations (1947–52), executive vice-president (1952–54), and in June, 1954, president.